64kramsystem/geet/README.md

 Command line interface for performing Git hosting service operations.

-The current version supports creating a PR, but the whole project is a work in progress (currently, no help, and no testing suite).
+The current version supports only creating PRs/issues.

+This tool is very similar to [Hub](https://github.com/github/hub), but it supports more complex operations, fully specified via command line.

 ## Samples

+Basic creation of an issue and a PR (both actions will open the pages with the result in the browser):

+    $ geet issue 'Issue Title' 'Issue Description'
+    $ geet pr 'PR Title' 'PR Description
+    >
+    > Closes #1' --label-patterns "code review" --reviewer-patterns john,tom,adrian

 Create an issue, adding the label matching `bug`, and assigning it to the collaborators matching `john`, `tom`, `kevin`: